 •RHEL 5 (base server) Update 4 (5.4) 32-bit or 64-bit Server Edition (Linux 2.6 kernel)

-Starting with ANM 4.1, 64-bit Server Edition (Linux 2.6 Kernel) support is added, see the "Information About Upgrading ANM Server Software" section.
+With ANM 4.1 and later releases, 64-bit Server Edition (Linux 2.6 Kernel) support is added (see the "Information About Upgrading ANM Server Software" section).
 The upgrade procedure is similar to the procedures as described in the RHEL 5.3 or 5.4 upgrade.
 The primary difference when you are not upgrading RHEL is that you do not have to back-up the data from the ANM server.
 This is because you are not upgrading the operating system software and the data that was previously configured on the ANM server remains intact.

 During an ANM installation, MySQL (Sun's RDBMS) is automatically installed.
 If your system contains a different version of MySQL than the one used by ANM, it will be replaced with the version used by ANM during installation.

 Tip If you are installing RHEL 5 servers for the first time, to avoid installation failures or incompatibilities, see the "Red Hat Operating System Installation Tips" section.